mitotic/graphterm/docs/virtual-setup.rst

 (``auth_type``), which may be one of ``local``, ``none``, ``name``, or ``multiuser``.

-   *local*: Local authentication type is meant for a single user on a shared or public computer.
-You will need to enter the code found in the file ``~/.graphterm/_gterm_auth.txt`` to access the server.
+   *local*: Local authentication type is meant for a single user on a shared computer.
+You will need to enter the code found in the file ``~/.graphterm/_gterm_auth.txt`` to access the server, or use the ``gterm`` command to open new GraphTerm windows.

-   *none*: This requires no authentication, and is meant to be used on a private computer with a single-user.
+   *none*: This requires no authentication, and is meant to be used on a private computer with a single user.

    *name*: This also requires no authentication, but new users choose a unique username.
 This is meant for demonstration purposes and all